richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 registries.
 Some registries have wrong values, some registries do not follow current common practice, and some are just right.
-For the sake of completeness, this document defines all current registries.
+For the sake of completeness, this document reviews all NTP and NTS registries.

 --- middle